Wedding of Baudouin of Belgium and Fabiola de Mora y Aragón: Pre-wedding celebrations

 Prior to departing Spain, Doña María del Carmen Polo y Martínez-Valdés, wife of Generalissímo Francisco Franco, presented Doña Fabiola with a strawberry leaf tiara, resembling a Ducal coronet, with interchangeable rubies, aquamarines and emeralds, on behalf of the Spanish government.

 The wedding attracted media attention, both in Belgium and Spain and abroad.
 In its 6 September 1960, issue, TIME magazine called Doña Fabiola the "Cinderella Girl" and described her as "an attractive young woman, though no raving beauty" and "the girl who could not catch a man."
 Spanish bakers set out to honour the impending marriage by creating a type of bread called "la fabiola", which is still made in Palencia.

 Two pre-wedding balls were held, the first on 13 December at the Cinquantenaire Museum and the second on 14 December at the Royal Palace of Brussels.

 Wedding

 Civil ceremony

 Prior to the religious service, the couple were married civilly in the Throne Room of the Royal Palace of Brussels.
 The service was presided over by Albert Lilar, Minister of Justice, Lucien Cooremans, Mayor of Brussels, and a member of the Municipal Council.
-The witnesses were the groom's father, King Leopold III, his brother-in-law, Hereditary Grand Duke Jean of Luxembourg, the bride's brother, The Marqués of Casa Riera, and the pretender to the Spanish throne, the Count of Barcelona.
+The witnesses were the groom's father, King Leopold III, his brother-in-law, Jean, Hereditary Grand Duke of Luxembourg, the bride's brother, The Marqués of Casa Riera, and the pretender to the Spanish throne, the Count of Barcelona.

 Religious ceremony

-The religious service was conducted by Cardinal Jozef-Ernest van Roey at the Cathedral of St. Michael and St. Gudula.
-Cardinal Giuseppe Siri read a personal message from Pope John XXIII.
+The religious service was conducted by Jozef-Ernest Cardinal van Roey at the Cathedral of St. Michael and St. Gudula.
+Giuseppe Cardinal Siri read a personal message from Pope John XXIII.

 As the King and new Queen left the cathedral Handel's Hallelujah chorus from Messiah was played.